How the Administrative Assistant Exam Works in North Dakota

 Policy documents, memos, procedural instructions

-Administrative Assistant Salary in North Dakota
+Salary and Long-Term Compensation in North Dakota

 How to Score at the Top of the Eligibility List

-Learn the question types before you practice
+Learn the written categories before you start drilling

 Frequently Asked Questions

-How do I apply for a administrative assistant position in North Dakota?
+How do I apply for a administrative assistant position in North Dakota?+

-How long is the North Dakota administrative assistant eligibility list valid?
+How long is the North Dakota administrative assistant eligibility list valid?+

-Does North Dakota give veterans preference on civil service exams?
+Does North Dakota give veterans preference on civil service exams?+